-Animals can be classed into a number of feeding groups; each group will have its own needs to find nutrition from the plants and animals that surround it.
-However, within these loosely labelled groups, wild animals will have access to many more sorts of food.
-As an example, chameleons consume a large amount of insect protein in the wild but they also have access to and may consume plants, small rodents, birds, reptiles and amphibians if given the chance.
+Animals can be classed into a number of feeding groups.
+Each group will have its own needs to find nutrition from the plants and animals that surround it.
+However, within these loosely labeled groups, wild animals will have access to many more sorts of food.
+As an example, chameleons consume a large amount of insect protein in the wild.
+However, they also have access to and may consume plants, small rodents, birds, reptiles and amphibians if given the chance.
 As such this variety, even if rarely taken, becomes part of the overall nutrition of an animal through its life.
-The nutritional diversity aids them through their reproductive and growing cycles.
-Many species will exhibit changes of dietary preference through the life stages, seeking out higher protein sources of food when young or during breeding seasons.
+Nutritional diversity aids them through their reproductive and growing cycles.
+Furthermore, any species will exhibit changes in dietary preference through the life stages.
+This means they seek out higher protein sources when young or during breeding seasons.

 The core feeding groups are:

-Omnivore; an animal that consumes a wide variety of food items as opportunity arises.
+Omnivore; an animal that eats a wide variety of food items as opportunity arises.

-Carnivore; an animal that predominantly consumes the flesh of other land based animals
+Carnivore; an animal that mainly eats the flesh of other land-based animals

-Piscivore; an animal that predominantly consumes a diet of fish.
+Piscivore; an animal that mainly eats a diet of fish.

-Our animals have been placed within these groups through history.
-These classifications depend largely on a snapshot of what the local peoples, collectors or researchers saw when initially studying, the diets offered and taken when first place into captivity and also through stomach sample analysis.
-Over time we learn more and the more we learn and observe the greater our level of care can become.
+These classifications depend largely on a snapshot of what the local people, collectors.
+When initially studied, the diets observed in the wild were assumed as the mainstay once placed into captivity.
+Over time, the more we learn and observe through stomach sample analysi, the greater our level of care can become.

-The EarthPro Programme of supplementation and foods have been designed to help you offer wide dietary variety by using safe, natural products.
-If an animal in the wild obtains a percentage of the minerals that it needs to from the earth, then a mineral offering derived from natural source would be safest to use in captivity.
+The EarthPro Supplementation Programme and foods have been designed to help you offer wide dietary variety with safe, natural products.
+Suppose an animal in the wild obtains a percentage of the minerals that it needs to from the earth.
+It then makes sense that a mineral offering derived from natural source would be safest to use in captivity.
 Rather than use a laboratory approximation of the mineral content of the earth, we use a naturally mined ‘Full-Spectrum’ mineral clay as the base of our everyday powder ‘EarthPro-A’.
-This can therefore be used at every feed to help supply those minerals found in the wild.
+Therefore, this can be used at every feed to help supply those minerals found in the wild.

 EarthPro Supplementation Programme